How to Find the Center of an L-Shaped House: The Bagua Mistakes Most People Make

 What an L-shaped house usually does to the reading

-L-shaped homes often create one of two situations:
+L-shaped homes tend to create one of two situations:

-1. one palace becomes clearly reduced or missing
+1. One palace becomes clearly reduced or goes missing entirely

-That is why an L-shaped plan often produces disagreement when family members try to judge it by eye.
-Each person is mentally completing the shape differently.
+That's why an L-shaped plan so often produces arguments when family members try to eyeball it.
+Everyone's mentally completing the shape differently.

-The answer is not “trust your intuition more.”
+The answer isn't "trust your gut more."
 The answer is to freeze the outline and apply one method all the way through.

-That is the point where manual mapping becomes slow and easy to second-guess.
+That's the point where manual mapping gets slow and easy to second-guess.

-Instead of asking, “Where do I think the center is?” ask this:
+Instead of asking "Where do I think the center is?" -- try this:

 "What boundary am I actually using, and am I using it consistently?"

-Once the boundary is consistent, the center is much easier to trust.
+Once the boundary is consistent, the center becomes much easier to trust.

 When to use the tool instead of hand drawing

-If your home is basically rectangular, hand mapping is fine.
-If your home is irregular and you keep re-checking the center, you are already paying the cost of manual uncertainty.
+If your home is basically rectangular, hand mapping works fine.
+But if your home is irregular and you keep re-checking the center... you're already paying the cost of manual uncertainty.

 In those cases, use the nine-grid wizard to map the layout directly.
-It helps you spot missing sections, entry position, and the center of the footprint without repeatedly redrawing the same shape.
+It helps you spot missing sections, entry position, and the center of the footprint -- without redrawing the same shape over and over.

-That is usually the fastest way to move from “I think this is my center” to “this is the layout I am actually analyzing.”
+That's usually the fastest way to go from "I think this is my center" to "this is the layout I'm actually analyzing."